YourLongevityPath

 Phthalates interfere with estrogen and testosterone function.
 They are absorbed through the skin and inhaled air, and are detectable in the urine of over 90 percent of the population.
 Studies show that phthalate exposure is associated with increased oxidative stress, one of the central drivers of cellular aging and telomere shortening (Hlisnikova et al., 2020).

 Triclosan is structurally similar to the thyroid hormone thyroxine (T4) and can disrupt thyroid function.
 In animal studies, triclosan consistently lowers T4 levels by accelerating the hepatic breakdown of thyroid hormones.
-In humans, epidemiological studies show a link between triclosan exposure and altered thyroid hormone balance (Derakhshan et al., 2022).
+In humans, epidemiological studies show a link between triclosan exposure and altered thyroid hormone balance (Homburg et al., 2022).
 The thyroid controls basal metabolic rate, energy production, and the body’s regenerative capacity.
 When it is disrupted, virtually every system in the body is affected.

 Quaternary Ammonium Compounds: Inflammation and Mitochondrial Damage